AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-ios.md

 Release Date: **27 September, 2013**

-[!DNL iOS] SDK 4.x for Marketing Cloud Solutions is now available providing the following new features:
+[!DNL iOS] SDK 4.x for Experience Cloud Solutions is now available providing the following new features:

 * Significant performance enhancements.
 All processing is performed on background threads, the SDK is fully thread safe.
 * Geo-location & points-of-interest